HodrojHsen/MvvmCross/docs/_documentation/getting-started/getting-started.md

 # Introduction

 MvvmCross is a cross-platform MVVM framework that enables developers to create powerful cross platform apps.
-It supports Xamarin.iOS, Xamarin.Android, Xamarin.Mac, Xamarin.Forms, Universal Windows Platform (UWP) and Windows Presentation Framework (WPF).
+It supports Xamarin.iOS, Xamarin.Android, Xamarin.Mac, Xamarin.Forms, Universal Windows Platform (UWP) and Windows Presentation Foundation (WPF).

 The high level features that MvvmCross provides you with are:
 * MVVM architecture pattern